 To help confirm a diagnosis of ulcerative colitis, you may have one or more of the following tests and procedures:

-Ulcerative colitis treatment usually involves either drug therapy or surgery.
+Ulcerative colitis treatment usually involves either medication therapy or surgery.

-Anti-inflammatory drugs are often the first step in the treatment of ulcerative colitis and appropriate for the majority of people with this condition.
-They include:
+Anti-inflammatory medications are often the first step in the treatment of ulcerative colitis and are appropriate for most people with this condition.
+These include:

 Immune system suppressors

 These medications also reduce inflammation, but they do so by suppressing the immune system response that starts the process of inflammation.
 For some people, a combination of these medications works better than one medication alone.

 Immunosuppressant medications include:

 - Azathioprine (Azasan, Imuran) and mercaptopurine (Purinethol, Purixan).
 These are commonly used immunosuppressants for the treatment of inflammatory bowel disease.
 They are often used in combination with medications known as biologics.
 Taking them requires that you follow up closely with your provider and have your blood checked regularly to look for side effects, including effects on the liver and pancreas.